 If you plan on staying a little longer there’s a discount on your second day, with a two day entry pass being $16.

-Additional fees will apply if you’re planning to camp in the park and they have to be organized and booked in advance.
+Additional fees will apply if you’re planning to camp in the park and they have to be organised and booked in advance.
 Please check out the Flinders Chase website for more information on camping in the park.

 Things to do in Flinders Chase National Park